 Inspired by Nature’s lush forms, I use porcelain and stoneware to create my own personal garden.
 Most often I begin on the wheel and

 then alter the shapes, adding hand coiled leaves, seeds and berries, or suggestions of vines, flowers, bark and twigs.
 I decorate the forms - inside out and upside down.
-While slowly drying the layered attachments of coils, swirls and curls, I enjoy adding color using underglaze watercolors, painting right onto the drying clay... using swirls of the paints to imitate clouds, forests, lakes or ocean waves.
-On the bisqued forms, I can draw caricatures of some of my favorite animal life....sweet swimming koi, friendly (and lucky) herons, loving little owls or fantastical (sometimes theatrical) penguins using more underglaze paints, pencils and pastels.
+While slowly drying the layered attachments of coils, swirls and curls, I sometimes add color using underglaze watercolors, painting right onto the drying clay... swirling the paints to imitate clouds, forests, garden greens or ocean waves.
+On the bisqued forms, I draw caricatures of some of my favorite animal life .... sweet swimming koi, inquisitive big-eyed bluebirds, smiling herons, loving little owls or fantastical (sometimes theatrical) penguins using additional underglaze paints, pencils and pastels.